-4.1 Table 1 below provides information to help developers and agents determine at a glance the obligations that may be sought to mitigate the impact of their development.
-Any request for a planning obligation(s) will be accompanied by evidence to justify it and, where the obligation is financial, details of how this has been calculated will be provided.
-In addition, those seeking an obligation must be prepared to stand up at a Public Inquiry to defend their request if required.
+- 4.1 Table 1 below provides information to help developers and agents determine at a glance the obligations that may be sought to mitigate the impact of their development.
+Any request for a planning obligation(s), which may be made in respect of both residential and non-residential developments, will be accompanied by evidence to justify it and, where the obligation is financial, details of how this has been calculated will be provided.
+In addition, those seeking an obligation must be prepared to defend their request at a Public Inquiry if required. - 4.2 All of the figures used to calculate the costs of the planning obligation sought are based on the most up to date information available.
+The securing of all obligations requested will be subject to viability as part of the consideration of the planning application.
+Further information about the district councils approach to viability, including reference to review and clawback mechanisms is set out in paragraphs 3.28 3.39.